nrc/portable-interoperable/io-traits/README.md

   - The traits must support concurrent reading and writing of a single resource
   - The traits should work well as trait objects
 * The traits must work performantly with both readiness- (e.g., epoll) and completion-based systems (e.g., io_uring, IOCP)
-  - When working with completion-based systems, the traits should support zero-copy reads and writes
+  - When working with completion-based systems, the traits should support zero-copy reads and writes (i.e., the OS can read data directly into the user's buffer)
   - When working with readiness-based systems, the traits should not require access to buffers until IO is ready
 * The traits should permit maximum flexibility of buffers
   - buffers should not be constrained to a single concrete type.